Digiex/M4V-Converter/README.md

 Docker
 -------
 You can use this script almost anywhere, even on Windows (through virtualization) when using Docker.
-[Download Docker here!](https://store.docker.com/search?type=edition&offering=community) Run the following command to install script with NZBGet in Docker!
+[Download Docker here!](https://store.docker.com/search?type=edition&offering=community) Run the following command to install the script with NZBGet in Docker!

 ```
 docker create \